AMReX-Astro/Castro/sphinx_docs/source/CastroGravity.rst

    possible level in the simulation, and then the scaling by :math:`\text{ref\_ratio}^2` is not applied.

--  : if gravity.gravity_type
+-  gravity.rel_tol : if gravity.gravity_type
    = PoissonGrav, this is the relative tolerance for the Poisson solve.
 By default it is zero.
 You can specify a single value for this tolerance and it will apply on every level, or you can specify an array of values for , one for each possible level in the simulation.
-This replaces the old parameter .
+This replaces the old parameter gravity.ml_tol.

--  : if
+-  gravity.max_multipole_order : if
    gravity.gravity_type = PoissonGrav, this is the max :math:`\ell` value
    to use for multipole BCs (must be :math:`\geq 0`; default: 0)

--  : if
+-  gravity.direct_sum_bcs : if
    gravity.gravity_type = PoissonGrav, evaluate BCs using exact sum (0 or 1; default: 0)

--  : ratio of dr for monopole gravity binning to grid resolution
+-  gravity.drdxfac : ratio of dr for monopole gravity
+   binning to grid resolution

 The follow parameters affect the coupling of hydro and gravity:

--  : turn on/off gravity
+-  castro.do_grav : turn on/off gravity

--  : do we recompute the center used for the multipole gravity solver each step?
+-  castro.moving_center : do we recompute the center
+   used for the multipole gravity solver each step?

--  : point mass at the center of the star
-   (must be :math:`\geq 0`; default: 0.0)
+-  castro.point_mass : point mass at the center of the star (must be :math:`\geq 0`; default: 0.0)

 Note that in the following, MAX_LEV is a hard-coded parameter